mthsfrts/mthsfrts/README.md

 <div align="justify">

-I'm a **_DevOps Engineer_** who's been around the block a few times (4 years to be exact).
-Master of network, cloud, and infrastructure as code (IaC) - basically, if it's tech-related, I'm your man.
-Currently working on a Master's in Software Engineering, because you can never have too many degrees, right?
+When it comes to technology, I'm a force to be reckoned with.
+With 4 years of experience as a DevOps Engineer, I know my way around networks, clouds, and infrastructure as code (IaC) like the back of my hand.
+I'm currently pursuing a Master's in Software Engineering because, hey, you can never have too much knowledge, right?

-I've got mad skills when it comes to managing Linux servers, setting up SD-WAN networks, and keeping cybercriminals at bay with my firewall rules and traffic analysis.
-And let's just say, I was the IT manager at a secret government agency (shh!) where I helped lead teams to victory and delivered results like a boss.
+I'm a seasoned veteran when it comes to managing Linux servers, setting up bulletproof SD-WAN networks, and keeping cybercriminals at bay with my firewall rules and traffic analysis.
+Plus, I've got top-secret experience as an IT manager at a government agency where I led teams to victory and delivered results with a dark, sarcastic humor.

-Oh, and I'm also a Product Manager and Cloud Engineer.
-Basically, if it's tech-related and it needs to be done, I can do it.
+But that's not all!
+I'm also a Product Manager and Cloud Engineer.
+If it's tech-related and it needs to be done, I'm your guy (or gal, no judgment here).
 AWS instances?
-No problem.
+Piece of cake.
 Cloud computing technologies?
-I got this.

-So, if you're looking for someone who can make your tech dreams a reality, look no further.
-I'm your man (or woman, no judgement here).
+I eat them for breakfast.

+When I'm not saving the world from tech disasters, you can find me shredding the waves as a surfer, skating the streets, or snowboarding down mountains.
+And let's not forget about my passion for music.
+I spent 7 years working with music production before fully diving into IT, so you know I've got good taste in tunes.

+In short, if you need a tech ninja with a dark sense of humor and a love for extreme sports and music, I'm your man.
 </div>

 ## Here are some of my Github Stats.